 Nevertheless some proponents make the claim that masks are valuable for preventing asymptomatic carriers from spreading COVID-19.
 However, before their unexpected turnaround, the WHO stated that healthy people only need to wear a mask when taking care of a person with COVID-19.
 Despite claims to the contrary, the science on face masks has not changed.

 Further, there seems to be growing evidence that wearing masks at best gives a false sense of security and at worst end up making healthy people more susceptible to getting sick.
 Dr. Jenny Harries, the UK’s deputy chief medical officer, warned that masks could increase risk of infection:

 “For the average member of the public walking down a street, it is not a good idea…In fact, you can actually trap the virus in the mask and start breathing it in.
 Because of these behavioural issues, people can adversely put themselves at more risk than less.”

-Even the HM Government’s guidance for restaurants, pubs, bars and takeaway services, published 23 June 2020, states:
+The HM Government’s guidance for restaurants, pubs, bars and takeaway services, published 23 June 2020, stated:

 [T]he role of PPE in providing additional protection is extremely limited…face covering may be marginally beneficial as a precautionary measure.
 The evidence suggests that wearing a face covering does not protect you…evidence of the benefit of using a face covering to protect others is weak.